CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 - Server certificate: Used to encrypt the gRPC connection between the client and the device (in this case, the gNMI server or target)
 - Client certificate: Used to authenticate a gRPC connection

 To create any type of certificate, a certificate authority (CA) is required.
-If you don't have one (or you are looking for something free), follow the steps in this excelent guide by Jamie Nguyen: [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html)
+If you don't have one (or you are looking for something free), follow the steps in this excellent guide by Jamie Nguyen: [OpenSSL Certificate Authority](https://jamielinux.com/docs/openssl-certificate-authority/introduction.html)

 An acurate time is important when dealing with TLS certificates.
 It is recommended to setup NTP in the client and servers/devices.
 If you see errors related to certificate not valid yet or expired it is probably that the device or the client don't have a correct time set.

 For simplicity, this tutorial uses root but other users with less priviledges can be used.

-Make sure keys and certificates are protected
+Make sure keys and certificates are protected.

 Tests for this tutorial are done using [gnmic](https://github.com/karimra/gnmic) and [pygnmi](https://pypi.org/project/pygnmi/)

 ## Server certificate

 A server certificate will allow you to connect to an NX-OS device securely, without the need to skip TLS verification for TLS connections.

 !!! note
     It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
 Instructions can be found at the top of this article on how to set that up.